 Consumer: Just as in the previous Imaging Systems business, this serves individual customers,

-Enterprise: Targeting large corporations, providing input/output devices and sector-specific IT solutions and services,
+Enterprise: Targeting major companies, semi-major and medium-sized companies, providing input/output devices and sector-specific IT solutions and services,

 Area: An SME version of the Enterprise business.
 In addition to selling I/O devices, provides one-stop security and other IT solutions, and

-Professional: Developing solutions businesses targeting customers in specific sectors (production printing, industrial equipment, healthcare, network cameras and other imaging solutions).
+Professional: Developing solutions businesses targeting customers in specific sectors (production printing, industrial equipment, and healthcare).

 The segment largely inherited the former “Imaging Systems”.

 In FY12/13, the segment name was changed from previous Consumer Imaging to Imaging System, though with almost no change in the types of products handled.
+The product lines handled are digital cameras, inkjet printers, and IT products, mainly Canon products.
 The company acts as a wholesaler, directly supplying Canon consumer products such as digital SLR cameras, compact digital cameras, home-use printers, and digital camcorders, as well as commercial imaging equipment, to large electronics retailers and other retailers focusing on camera sales.
 The main sources of revenue within the segment are cartridges for inkjet printers and digital SLR cameras (as well as the cameras’ interchangeable lenses).

-The Enterprise segment handles input/output devices and also provides IT solutions and services designed to meet the industry-specific needs of large companies.
+The Enterprise segment handles input/output devices and also provides IT solutions and services designed to meet the industry-specific needs of major companies, semi-major and medium-sized companies.

-The segment took over the businesses for large companies from the old Business Solutions and IT Solutions segments.
+The segment took over the businesses for major companies, semi-major and medium-sized companies from the old Business Solutions and IT Solutions segments.

 Canon IT Solutions Inc. is a key subsidiary.

-The mainstay business under the Enterprise segment is IT solutions services, which includes systems integration (SI) services, IT infrastructure services, and engineering services.
-CMJ had developed roughly 15% of its software to be included with Canon products or for systems used by Canon, the remaining 85% is designed for outside customers.
+The Enterprise segment essentially comprises business equipment and IT solutions and services, with the latter being the mainstay business.
+The company offers systems integration (SI) services, IT infrastructure services, and engineering services.
+In many cases, Canon office MFPs and laser printers are incorporated in projects related to document solutions.
+According to CMJ, it had developed roughly 15% of its software to be included with Canon products or for systems used by Canon, the remaining 85% is designed for outside customers.
 To cope with volatility caused by the economic environment, the company has been focusing on outsourcing and other services capable of producing recurring revenues.
-In line with this, the company began operating the Nishi-Tokyo Data Center in October 2012, started construction of a new building in March 2019, and commenced operations of the new building in 2020.
+In line with this, the company began operating the Nishi-Tokyo Data Center in October 2012, started construction of a new building in March 2019.
+The new building started operations in 2020.

 IT Infrastructure Services range from system integration and virtualization to next-generation networks, data centers, and business process outsourcing (BPO).

-CMJ built a new data center in Nishi-Tokyo with a lot area of 16,532sqm and space for the equivalent of 2,300 server racks.
-The new center opened in October 2012 as a core facility of the outsourcing service business and cloud services.
+second building in 2020.
+As of December 31, 2021, the first building had a total floor area of 16,964 sqm and 2,300 racks, and the second building had a total floor area of 16,739 sqm and 2,880 racks.
 The center has a base-isolated structure combining a seismic isolation system and oil dampers.
 This structure reduces the building’s seismic motion.
 The lots and building have seven up to layers of security.
 The entire building is covered by an electromagnetic shield effective in blocking mobile phones and other radio signals to prevent data leaks.

 Embedded System: CMJ develops embedded software for mobile phones, cars, etc.—both for Canon and third parties.